Brijendrasial/Steamtrades.com-Automated-Bump/README.md

 2) You need to login in steamtrades.com using any browser (Chrome).

-3) steamtrades.com cookie [PHPSESSID Value] is needed to verify your account.
+3) steamtrades.com cookie [PHPSESSID content] is needed to verify your account.

 ~~4) form_key value is needed to authorise your post.~~ Not needed in New Version